 Pelvic pain is a condition that is most frequently associated with pregnancy or after giving birth.
 It can, however, also occur in men.

 For women, their initiative sense of protecting their developing or newborn baby can amplify the fear associated with pelvic pain.
-I have a special interest in treatment any pelvic-related pain.
-I am a visiting lecturer at The University of Hertfordshire and lead teacher on the pelvis.
+Kate Montgomery has a special interest in treatment any pelvic-related pain.
+She is a visiting lecturer at The University of Hertfordshire and lead teacher on the pelvis.

-It is my experience that relatively small changes in how you use your muscle system can have very big benefits.
+It is our experience that relatively small changes in how you use your muscle system can have very big benefits.
 Maintaining your fitness and understanding your pelvic pain are my keys aims.

-If your problem is more to do with either pain or weakness of your actual pelvic floor muscles I will refer you to my colleague at Redbourn Physiotherapy Clinic, Mrs Sarah Cameron.
+If your problem is more to do with either pain or weakness of your actual pelvic floor muscles we will refer you to our colleague at Redbourn Physiotherapy Clinic, Mrs Sarah Cameron.
 She is trained women's health physio with specific expertise in pelvic floor rehabilitation.
 You can contact Sarah on 01582 794441.

 Assessment & treatment

 The assessment will be tailored to your individual situation.
 It will take into account whether you are pregnant or not.